ptv0002/cs454-project1/Design.md

 ## Deployment and Operations

 ### Infrastructure as Code Approach
-While primarily using AWS Console for this educational project, the design follows infrastructure-as-code principles:
+While primarily using AWS Console for this project, the design follows infrastructure-as-code principles:

 **Reproducible Deployment:**
 - Documented step-by-step provisioning process